 Here are some more healthy hummus recipes ideas:

 Take note from some of the healthiest populations around the world and start incorporating hummus into one of your meals every day.
+What is hummus used in?
 Think outside the box and use hummus for an unexpected addition to many types of meals, just like the populations that have been eating it for hundreds of years do.

 Scoop some hummus up with flatbread, serve it as part of a meze plate along with homemade baked falafel, or add it on top of grilled organic chicken or fish.
 No matter how you like using it best, reap the many health benefits of hummus by eating it often.

 - What is hummus?
 It’s a a creamy, thick spread made primarily from mashed chickpeas and a few other healthy ingredients.